rakeshdeep/code-homework-hub/readme.md

   - **Declaration:**
     - datatype variable_name | eg: `int a;`
     - you can also initialize at the time of declaration. | eg: `int a =10;`

+    - **Some key points on variable:**
+        - variable is the name of a memory location which is used to store some value inside the memory.
+        - variable also a identifier because it refers a name of a memory location.

   - **Datatypes and formate specifiers:**

     | Data Type                       | Keyword              | Size (Bytes) | Format Specifier |